Nydauron/avocado2sciolyff/README.md

 ```
 avocado2sciolyff -iO "2024 University of Illinois Urbana Champaign State (Div.
 C).html" -iG "Scores by Group - Illinois_ University of Illinois Urbana Champaign State (Div.
 C).html" --output 2024-il-state-c.yaml
 ```

+You will be prompted to fill out additional information regarding event trialing and tournament metadata.

+For additional help on options and flags, you can run `avocado2sciolyff --help`